7 Ways to Age Gracefully Like the Best Stock Photo Seniors

 6. Stay healthy and active

 We all know that exercise and a healthy diet are key to aging well.
-While we may all hope we look like Dan and Sue on the track, a simple exercise like walking is a great way to age gracefully.
+While we might all hope we look like Dan and Sue on the track, a simple exercise such as walking is a great way to age gracefully.
 Just picking up the pace a bit on your walk, especially when paired with devices to help monitor you and keep you motivated, could help you avoid frailty and other aging risks.

 7. Love your friends and family